achirkin/qua-vis-services/examples/README.md

  * `-s` is the first-stage compute shader (aggregating row-wise)
  * `-t` is the second-stage compute shader (aggregating column-wise)
  * `-f` is the geojson file to be analysid
+ * `-d` set to 1 to store debug images into `images/` folder.
+Note that the results become wrong in this mode
  * *stdin* is the list of observation points in the format
 ```
 x1 y1 z1